-If you itemize your tax deductions, the fees you pay to financial advisers and tax advisers may be deductible as either an individual deduction or as a business expense.
-Whether you can take such a deduction (and how you do it) for an individual retirement account (IRA) will depend upon the type of IRA and the nature of the fee.
+If you itemize your tax deductions, your investment advisory fees may be tax deductible as either an individual deduction or as a business expense.
+Whether you can take such a deduction (and how you do it) for an individual retirement account, or IRA, will depend upon the type of IRA and the nature of the fee.
 The rule of thumb is that for these types of fees to be deductible, they must be related to investment activity that produces taxable income.
 IRAs do not, in general, qualify.

 Types of IRAs

 There are four basic types of IRAs.
 The first two, traditional IRAs and Roth IRAs, are individual plans.
 These plans aren't carried on a business income tax return, but on a personal income tax return.
 Contributions to traditional IRAs are made pre-tax, which means you can contribute your income to the IRA before the taxes are deducted, but the taxes are paid when distributions are made.
 Roth IRAs, on the other hand, involve post-tax contributions, so that they produce tax-free income when distributions begin.

 The second group, consisting of SIMPLE IRAs and SEP-IRAs, are small-business retirement plans.
 Fees associated with this group are business expenses rather than personal income tax items.
 Each of the four types of IRAs are free of federal income and capital gains tax as long as the money remains in the IRA.

 Types of Fees Associated IRAs: What Can You Deduct?